boxed/kodare.net/_drafts/draft_introducing_iommi_2.markdown

 ```

 Note here how we specify `auto__rows` to supply a `QuerySet` instead of a
 model.
-This is very convenient in many cases, but is otherwise the same as
+This is very convenient in many cases, and is otherwise the same as
 specifying `auto__model` and `rows`.